deco3500-2017/team-apollo/README.md

 #### 2.1.1 User Persona

+**Paul**

+**Age:** 21

-Paul Age: 21 Location: Kangaroo Point, Brisbane, Queensland Education: Brisbane State High School Occupation: Paul is a student at QUT in Brisbane, Queensland, studying a Bachelor in Sport & Exercise Science.
-Personality & History: Paul loves hanging out with friends and having new experiences.
-He went to University directly after high school.
-Paul has been going to parties and nightclubs frequently since he turned 18\.
-Goals: Frustrations:
+**Location:** Kangaroo Point, Brisbane, Queensland

+**Education:** Brisbane State High School

+**Occupation:** Paul is a student at QUT in Brisbane, Queensland, studying a Bachelor in Sport & Exercise Science.

+**Personality & History:**
+* Paul loves hanging out with friends and having new experiences.
+* He went to University directly after high school.
+* Paul has been going to parties and nightclubs frequently since he turned 18\.

+**Goals:**
+* Paul wants to experience new things and make great memories with his friends while he is young.
+* Paul and his friends specifically love going to nightclubs which have a DJ who is really getting the crowd going.

+**Frustrations:**
+* Paul finds that his nights out can be hit-and-miss.
+* Paul hates spending $20 on the entry-fee for a night club if it isn't fun inside.
+* Paul doesn't like sending messages out to all the people he knows to see if they're at a good club.

 ### 2.2 Aim